Seiko Matsuda: 2009–2014

-In May 2013, she released her seventy-eighth single LuLu!!, written by Chara.
-The single debut at number 23 on the Oricon Weekly charts.
+In May 2013, she released her seventy-eighth single "LuLu!!", written by Chara.
+The single debuted at number 23.
 In June 2013, Seiko was credited as a writer and producer to the Takashi Fujii's single "She is my new town".
-On the b-side track, she provided back-vocals.
-On the same month, Seiko has launched concert tour "Seiko Matsuda Concert Tour 2013 A Girl in the Wonder Land" which lasted until July and released her forty-seven studio album A Girl in the Wonder Land.
-The album debut at number 5 on the Oricon Weekly charts.
-In August 2013, Seiko appeared as a secret guest to the Quincy Jones live concert, who held in Japan for the first time in 30 years.
-In October 2013, she released due tinsel Yume ga Samete with the Christ Hart.
-The single debut at number 14 on the Oricon Weekly charts.
-The single has received Planning award on the 55th Japan Record Awards.
-In November 2013, she released her fifty-fourth home-video release, which includes footage from the live tour held on the same year.
-In December 2013, she appeared on the New year television program Kohaku together with Christ Hart.
-From this year until year 2020, Seiko made yearly annual appearances on the program.
+On the B-side track, she provided backing vocals.
+The same month the "Seiko Matsuda Concert Tour 2013 A Girl in the Wonder Land" started, which lasted until July and she released her forty-seven studio album "A Girl in the Wonder Land".
+In August 2013, Seiko appeared as a secret guest on the first Quincy Jones live concert in Japan for 30 years.
+In October, she released "due tinsel Yume ga Samete" with Chris Hart.
+The single won the Planning award on the 55th Japan Record Awards.
+In December 2013, she appeared on Kohaku together with Chris Hart.
+Until 2020, Seiko made yearly appearances on the program.

-In February 2014, Seiko moves away from the Fantic and established hew new agency Felicia club.
-In May, she released her eightieth single I love you: Anata no Hohoemi ni.
-It served as a television commercial song to the life insurance company Daido.
-The single debut at number 27 on the Oricon Weekly.
-In June 2014, she released her forty-eighth original album Dream & Fantasy, produced by Seiko herself.
-The album debut at number 5 on the Oricon weekly charts.
-On the same month, she launched concert tour Pre 35th Anniversary: Seiko Matsuda Concert Tour 2014 Dream & Fantasy which lasted until August.
-In November 2014, she released her fifty-sixth home-video release, which includes footage from the live tour held on the same year.
+In February 2014, Seiko moved away from the Fantic and established her new agency Felicia club.
+In May, she released her eightieth single "I love you: Anata no Hohoemi ni".
+In June 2014, she released her forty-eighth original album "Dream & Fantasy", produced by Seiko herself, the "Pre 35th Anniversary: Seiko Matsuda Concert Tour 2014 Dream & Fantasy" which lasted until August following.